Injuries and Wounds: Types, Medicolegal Importance and Gunshot Wounds

 Simple versus grievous hurt under BNS 2023

 The statutory frame moved from the Indian Penal Code to the Bharatiya Nyaya Sanhita 2023 with effect from 1 July 2024.
-The historical IPC Sections 319 to 326 map almost one-to-one to BNS 2023 Sections 114 to 118, which is convenient for aspirants who studied the older syllabus.
+The historical IPC Sections 319 to 326 map almost one-to-one to BNS 2023 Sections 114 to 118.

 BNS 2023 Section 115 (Voluntarily causing hurt).
 Whoever does any act with the intention or knowledge of causing hurt is said to voluntarily cause hurt; punishable with imprisonment up to one year or fine up to ten thousand rupees or both.
 Corresponds to IPC Sections 321 and 323.